 SEB Lower Content

 Role and Duties of the Personal RepresentativeThe personal representative has an important role and is responsible for ensuring that all assets are collected, all debts are paid, and distributions of estate assets are made promptly as the Court directs in its final order.
 Very often, the person appointed by the Court is one of the closest living relatives of the decedent.
 The decedent's assets must be held separately from those of the personal representative, and the personal representative must keep accurate records of all estate expenses and payments.

 CompensationPersons, including attorneys, appointed to be personal representatives in small estates are not entitled to be paid a commission for acting as personal representatives.
-Attorneys for personal representatives in small estates can receive up to $1,000.00 in accordance with D.C.
+Attorneys for personal representatives in small estates can receive up to $1,000.00 as a priority payment under D.C.
 Code, sec.
-20-906(a)(3), depending on the size of the estate and priority payments.
+20-906(a)(3) depending on the size of the estate and other priority payments.